Early Life and Education

-Barry Stuart Sternlicht was born on November 27, 1960, in New York City.
-He grew up in Stamford, Connecticut, the middle child of three siblings.
-His father, a Holocaust survivor from Poland, instilled strong values of resilience and perseverance.
-Sternlicht's mother was a biology teacher and stockbroker.
-He graduated magna cum laude from Brown University in 1982 and earned an MBA from Harvard Business School in 1986.
+Barry Stuart Sternlicht was born in New York City on November 27, 1960.
+He grew up in Stamford, Connecticut.
+His father, Maurycy “Mark” Sternlicht, was a plant manager and a Jewish Holocaust survivor from Poland.
+His mother, Harriet, was a biology teacher and stockbroker.
+Sternlicht graduated magna cum laude from Brown University in 1982, where he met his future wife, Mimi Reichert.
+He then earned an MBA from Harvard Business School in 1986.

 Rise to Success